microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem.md

     In order to interact with the rest of the world, a controller is associated with pointers, which can interact with other game objects in specific ways.
-For example, the near interaction pointer is responsible to detecting when your hand (which is a controller) is close to objects that advertise themselves as supporting ‘near interaction’.
+For example, the near interaction pointer is responsible to detecting when the hand (which is a controller) is close to objects that advertise themselves as supporting ‘near interaction’.
     There are pointers that handle teleportation.
 There are far pointers (i.e. the shell hand ray pointer) that uses far raycasts to engage with content that is longer than arms length from the user.